b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Russel-M-Nelson.md

 If you'd like to postulate that this proclamation is meant for non-members, that's fine, but please&mdash; imagine this kind of proclamation from some other faith.
 If you were handed a printed proclamation by [David Miscavige](https://en.wikipedia.org/wiki/David_Miscavige) asserting that the publication of [L. Ron Hubbard](https://en.wikipedia.org/wiki/L._Ron_Hubbard)'s *Dianetics* is a key historical event for the world, would you think "*by my troth*, this is all the definitive proof I needed!
 Sign me up for exorbitantly priced books, *post-haste*!"
 Or some similar publication from Bob Ciranko of JW's *Watchtower* reminding you that 144,000 individuals will be [[Sealing|sealed]] and "[are chosen](https://web.archive.org/web/20240503230238/https://wol.jw.org/en/wol/d/r1/lp-e/2004647#h=3) from among mankind to rule with Christ in heaven over the coming Paradise earth".

 In either of these hypothetical scenarios, I might imagine why are these religious leaders proclaiming to the rest of the world?
 They're iterating a core belief that isn't new information.
-Most anyone familiar with Mormonism would know superficial details of Joseph Smith claiming to have seen God and producing a text after.
+Most anyone familiar with Mormonism would know superficially about Joseph Smith claiming to have seen God and producing a text after.
 Imagine hearing Nelson's proclamation as a nonmember.
 What would you reaction be?
 Better yet&mdash; find a non-Mormon friend of yours and share it to them.
 How do they react?
 If it didn't soften their heart and get them to agree to baptism, then what was the point of the proclamation?

 &nbsp;